 Our last piece of advice for shifting into spring is to continue with daily immune support.
 We can’t lose sight of this as warm weather and vaccines come onto the scene.
 We love our mushrooms, and Host Defense’s My Community blend is a wonderful and comprehensive ally made with 17 medicinal mushrooms species.
 Astragalus and echinacea are two herbs we recommend adding into your tea blends - our Healthy Immunity tea blend contains both.
 Lastly, we just home-made spicy and delicious fire cider to keep your immune fires going - get some before it’s gone!

-Feel free to call us with any further questions around support for the season.
+Feel free to call or email us with any questions around support for the season.
 We hope to see you soon!

 - Olivia Dillingham